Utipandsure/Utipandsure.github.io/README.md

 # Utipandsure
-A digital agency rooted in strategy, creativity, and performance.
-Delivering impactful results across sales, services, and training.
+A digital agency rooted in strategy, creativity, and performance, delivering impactful results across sales, services, and training.
 We leave nothing to imagination, turning bold ideas into measurable results that drive growth and elevate brands.
 # Welcome to My Portfolio 👋

 ## About Me